Ammuujin/UniversityProj/README.md

-# Test some python codes here.
+# These are my codes.
+You can use it.
+There is no such license.
+# Data Structure Codes.
+# Java Codes.
+# Chatbot AI in Python.
-# Sorting algorithms:
+# Sorting algorithms in Python:
 # 1. Bubble sort
 # 2. Quick sort
 # 3. Merge sort